rezashamji/ToolUniverse/docs/tools/euhealth_tools.rst

 .. code-block:: bash

+# download from your own or any public Hugging Face repo

 export HF_TOKEN=YOUR_HF_TOKEN
-   tu-datastore sync-hf download \
+tu-datastore sync-hf download
-     --repo agenticx/tooluniverse-datastores \
+--repo "agenticx/tooluniverse-datastores"
-     --collection euhealth \
+--collection euhealth
 --overwrite

-That’s it.
-The files land in ``data/embeddings/`` where the tools expect them.
+That’s it — the files land in `<user_cache_dir>/embeddings/` where the tools expect them.

 Don’t have a token or prefer not to make an account?
 Skip to “Build it yourself” below.

+Tip:
+If you previously uploaded your own copy of the EUHealth datastore (`tu-datastore sync-hf upload --collection euhealth`), it lives at `huggingface.co/<your_username>/euhealth`.

+---

 Use it
 ------